JuliaLang/Juleps/PathTypes.md

 Because Julia is data-obsessed, but we shouldn’t prescribe where the data is located.
-As a package writer we don’t care if the data is on a local disk, a network disk, hosted on a website, in a database, or even as a element of a XML document.
-So long as whereever it is hosted, it exposes a API meeting out needs.
+As a package writer we don’t care if the data is on a local disk, a network disk, hosted on a website, in a database, or even as an element of an XML document.
+So long as where ever it is hosted, it exposes a API meeting out needs.
 Basicaly so long as `open` works on the location description the end user provides; then it is the users problem to ensure it meets their other format requirements (Eg don't open a JSON file, with an XML Parser).

 I was started on this, because I was using [WordNet.jl](https://github.com/jbn/WordNet.jl),